Makiato1999/OperatingSystems/Lab/Lab1/my_lab1/README.md

 #### What system calls does your program actually make?
 - execve, brk, mmap, access, open, stat, fstat, close, read, mprotect, arch_prctl, rt_sigaction, clone, getpid, setpgid, getppid, write, nanosleep, restart_syscall, wait4, exit_group
 #### where do these system calls come from?
 Your code isn’t making those system calls, so who is?
 - System calls provide interface to operating system, they come from kernel of operating system.
-I think that GNU c library makes system calls，so i can call c functions to use system calls.
+I think that GNU c library makes system calls, so i can call functions from GNU c library to use system calls indirectly.
 ## Lab1-threads
 - how to run: './threads'
 - output is in file.txt